aci-ref/facilitation_best_practices/activities/03-engagement.md

 well as assisting researchers in achieving better and quicker research outcomes through the use of ACI.
 To this end, engagements are a vehicle for making formal contact with the researcher as well as gathering knowledge about their research and computing needs.
-An engagement requires direct interaction with a researcher, and thus a face-to-face meeting is recommended at least for the initial meeting.
+As an engagement requires direct interaction with a researcher, a face-to-face meeting is recommended at least for the initial meeting.

 The impetus of initial engagements vary between institutions, and even